Want to see our community in action?

 - I hated Hebrew School.

 Many of us were also turned off by Hebrew School.
-That’s why we created Rishonim for our kids.
+That’s why we created Rishonim and Big Kids Spirituality.
 Kids actually like it!
 Come for a visit and you’ll see why.

 - I don’t believe in God.